 Investment in enterprise resource planning (ERP) systems can make a difference for CFOs.
-Many businesses, from small to larger enterprises, already rely on ERP software to gain greater insight and exercise control over business operations.
+Many businesses, from small to larger enterprises, already rely on ERPs to gain insight and exercise control over business operations.
 Yet many more are still to launch integrated solutions, citing fears over implementation, training and budgetary constraints, among other issues.

 As such, many CFOs are missing out on an array of potential efficiency, information accuracy, and cost benefits.
 At the start of a new year, finance leaders should consider how ERP systems can add value to their organization by making their job easier.

 What are the main concerns of today’s CFO?

 Most CFOs are concerned about revenue, talent shortages, execution, increasing margins, and growth.

 Consolidating finance data, and using it to provide a real-time view of core business processes, can offer real value to CFOs as they aim to establish a solid foundation for growth.
 Opportunities for expansion are emerging across a variety of sectors as the recovery kicks into gear, but businesses need to get their house in order first.